-The most common insects in the drought stressed or dead Douglas-fir include:
+The list below is the most common insects in a drought-stressed or dead Douglas-fir.

-- Douglas-fir twig weevils (Cylindrocopturnus furnissi) and other twig beetles that cause death of twigs and small branches.
+Douglas-fir twig weevils (Cylindrocopturnus furnissi) and other twig beetles.
+These kill twigs and small branches.

-- Douglas-fir engraver beetles (Scolytus unispinosus) that kill patches of cambium on the stem; this may cause branch or top kill.
+Douglas-fir engraver beetles (Scolytus unispinosus).
+These kill patches of cambium on the stem.
+This may cause branch or top kill.

-- Roundheaded wood borers that infest the branch collar area and main bole, typically of trees that are dead or dying.
-The larvae of roundheaded and other wood boring beetles are often seen tunneling in logs or firewood.
-With the exception of the flatheaded fir borer, wood boring beetles do not represent a significant threat to standing trees.
+Roundheaded wood borers infest the branch collar area and main bole, typically of trees that are dead or dying.
+The larvae of roundheaded and other wood-boring beetles are often seen tunneling in logs or firewood.
+Except for the flatheaded fir borer, wood boring beetles are not a major threat to standing trees.

-- Douglas-fir beetles (Dendroctonus pseudotsugae) that can kill large diameter (8" diameter or greater) trees.
-Douglas-fir beetles have an earlier fight schedule; the adults emerge and find new host material as early as April at lower elevations or after mild winters.
+Douglas-fir beetles (Dendroctonus pseudotsugae) can kill large-diameter trees (8" diameter or greater).
+Douglas-fir beetles have an earlier flight schedule.
+Adults emerge and find new host material as early as April at lower elevations or after mild winters.
 Douglas-fir beetles prefer weakened or recently downed trees.
-Their impacts can be reduced by maintaining tree vigor and by reducing levels of Douglas-fir blowdown to fewer than four, ten inch or greater diameter Douglas-fir trees per acre.
-The Douglas-fir beetle is most often encountered following extensive blowdown of mature trees, and is seldom an issue at lower (<3,000’) elevations in interior SW Oregon.
+You can reduce the damage by keeping tree vigor strong and Douglas-fir blowdown to less than four 10-inch diameter (or larger) Douglas-fir trees per acre.
+The Douglas-fir beetle is most often found following extensive blowdown of mature trees.
+This is seldom an issue at lower elevations (below 3,000 feet) in interior southwest Oregon.

-- Several canker-causing fungi, including Diaporthe lokoyae and Phomo spp., can infect and kill stems and branches of drought-stressed Douglas-firs.
-These fungi are weak pathogens that cause few if any impacts on vigorous trees.
-Canker disease occurrence usually increases after drier than normal weather and subsides during periods of normal or above normal rainfall.
+Several canker-causing fungi, including Diaporthe lokoyae and Phomo spp., can infect and kill stems and branches of drought-stressed Douglas-fir.
+These fungi are weak pathogens that cause little, if any, damage to vigorous trees.
+Canker disease usually increases after drier than normal weather and decreases during periods of normal or above-normal rainfall.